Gumtree Australia Support Knowledgebase - Safety - Hand sanitiser labelling requirements - supplier information

 Homepage-Icon-SVGs Homepage-Icon-SVGs Homepage-Icon-SVGs Homepage-Icon-SVGs Homepage-Icon-SVGs

 Experiencing tech issues?
 Update your app to the latest version.
-More details: Current technical issues & troubleshooting
+More details: Phishing, Suspicious Emails, and Latest Scam Trends

 Be wary of requests for your email address sent in an image format.
 Gumtree does not use a delivery service or Gumtree Bot.
 We will never send communication via text or Whatsapp.
 Click here for more help